Adnaan05/Mountain-Car-Solution/README.md

 the proximity; for example, it treats 0.001 and 0.002 as seperate areas which means it could take forever to learn.

 **Solution:** The implementation of Tile Coding solves this problem elegantly.
 Tile coding takes distinct tiles, creates multiple layers.
 Then, the layers are taken one-by-one, stacked on top of previous layer and the next layer is shifted to the upper-right by an offset.
-This has three advantages:
+This has certain advantages:

 - The continuous values are now taken as discrete tiles which is efficient to learn.
 - It increases the resolution of each tile; for example a tile spans from 0.0 to 1.0 but there can be a big difference between 0.1 and 0.9, and this resolution increase will account for that.